Endava/BEEQ/packages/beeq/README.md

-# Bee-Q, a web component library initiative
+# BEEQ, a web component library initiative

-The elements and components provided by Bee-Q are being implemented with [Stencil](https://stenciljs.com/), a compiler that generates Web Components (more specifically, Custom Elements), combining the best concepts of the most popular frameworks into a simple build-time tool.
+The elements and components provided by BEEQ are being implemented with [Stencil](https://stenciljs.com/), a compiler that generates Web Components (more specifically, Custom Elements), combining the best concepts of the most popular frameworks into a simple build-time tool.
 You can read more about Stencil on their [official ](https://stenciljs.com/)website.

 ## Installation

-Bee-Q elements, components, patterns, utilities, etc., are available as an npm package.
+BEEQ elements, components, patterns, utilities, etc., are available as an npm package.

 ### For `stable` releases